Matthew Hooton: Why it's all power to National

 For some terrifying days following the birth of baby Neve, Labour surged in National's private polling.

-It is not clear whether it says something charming or alarming about our country that the most important thing Ardern has done poll-wise since becoming prime minister is not interest-free student loans, the Families Package or the new oil and gas exploration ban, but giving birth.
+It is not clear whether it says something charming or alarming about our country that the most important thing Ardern has done poll-wise since becoming prime minister is not fees-free tertiary education, the Families Package or the new oil and gas exploration ban, but giving birth.

 Bridges didn't help with his John Key-like clowning around on Radio Hauraki.